 Perfect CPU Temperature While Gaming

-Nowadays, the absolute maximum temperature of both Ryzen and Intel CPUs is around 100 degrees Celsius.
+Nowadays, the absolute peak temperature of both Ryzen and Intel CPUs is around 100 degrees Celsius.
 Therefore, everything above one hundred degrees will result in thermal throttling (more on that below) or an automatic shutdown to protect your PC from overheating.

 Thermal Throttling